 If you’ve ever order Patron, you know know that the name Patron holds a place of its own in the world of tequila.
 It’s the gold standard.
 You order tequila or you order Patron.

-Choosing a marketing and sales strategy that avoids calling your product what it is takes guts.
+Choosing a sales and marketing strategy that avoids calling your product what it is takes guts.
 I can see the head of marketing in a traditional organization, sitting around a big conference table delivering their marketing plan and starting it with . . .
 “We will not be using the word tequila in association with our product, tequila.”
 The conversation wouldn’t last another minute.
 Most organizations don’t have the guts to be that creative.

 They should.